Here’s the Secret to Losing Weight

 Being a 21 Day Fix specialist, I’ll be referencing this program throughout my discussion—but, the information in this post can be applied to ALL weight loss programs.
 And, even though we don’t have to count calories on the 21 Day Fix program, it’s VERY important for you to understand the process of creating a daily calorie deficit so you can be smarter AND successful on your weight loss journey.
 Knowledge IS power!!!

 Here’s a video where I explain the process of creating a calorie deficit—which is the REAL secret to losing weight:

 In order to lose ONE pound of fat, the average person must burn 3,500 calories.

-Nutrition is the most important component of your weight loss journey—you can’t out-exercise a bad diet!
+Nutrition is the most important component of your weight loss journey—another important thing I want you to understand is that you can’t out-exercise a bad diet!

 Calculating Your Caloric Needs

-To calculate your caloric needs, you take your caloric baseline and you add the amount of calories you’re burning from your workout.
+To calculate your caloric needs, add the amount of calories you’re burning in your workout to your caloric baseline.

 If the calories you eat are equal to your caloric needs, you will maintain your weight.
 If you eat more, you will gain weight.
 In order to lose weight, you have to eat fewer calories.

 To calculate your calorie target, you take your caloric needs and deduct a calorie deficit.